Frutiger (typeface): History

-New Swiss road signs near Lugano use the typeface ASTRA-Frutiger.
+Swiss road signs near Lugano use the typeface ASTRA-Frutiger.

 Frutiger is a sans-serif typeface by the Swiss type designer Adrian Frutiger.
-It is the text version of Frutiger's earlier typeface Roissy, commissioned in 1970/71 by the newly built Charles de Gaulle Airport at Roissy, France, which needed a new directional sign system, which itself was based on Concorde, a font Frutiger had created in the early 1960s.
+It is the text version of Frutiger's earlier typeface Roissy, commissioned in 1970/71 by the newly built Charles de Gaulle Airport at Roissy-en-France, France, which needed a new directional sign system, which itself was based on Concorde, a font Frutiger had created in the early 1960s.

 The beginning of Frutiger starts from Concorde, a sans-serif font Frutiger was commissioned to design in 1961-4 by the minor metal type company Sofratype.
 Frutiger was asked to create a design that would not be too similar to his previous Univers, a reinvention of classic 19th-century typefaces.
 In practice the design was drawn by his colleague (and fellow Swiss in Paris) André Gürtler as Frutiger was busy.
 Frutiger wrote of it: "I felt I was on the right track with this grotesque; it was a truly novel typeface."
 Gürtler too wrote of feeling that the design was innovative: "this style didn't exist in grotesques at the time, except for Gill Sans."
 Despite Frutiger and Gürtler's enthusiasm, the design failed to sell well and was discontinued with the end of the metal type period: Frutiger wrote that Linotype, who bought Sofratype, "weren't aware of the fact that with Concorde they had a totally up-to-date typeface."